sombriks/how-to-structure-java-projects/README.md

 indirection levels bring up.

 One thing not even mentioned on this project was IDE-specific configurations.
-Those ones has their own history and are worth to know and understand, but that topic will be visited in another moment.
+Those have their own history and are worth to know and understand, but that topic will be visited in another moment.
 Eventually.